Create a custom ggplot2 geom for visualizing lattice structures as

 max_results = Inf)

-# add abbreviated condition for labeling
+# Add abbreviated labels for readability

 rules$abbrev <- shorten_condition(rules$antecedent)

-# plot the lattice of rules
+# Plot the lattice of rules as a diamond diagram

 ggplot(rules) +

-aes(condition = antecedent, fill = confidence,
+aes(condition = antecedent,

-linewidth = confidence, size = coverage,
+linewidth = confidence,

 label = abbrev) +